Quick Answer

 When to Call a Professional Water Heater

-- If you suspect an internal component has failed, such as a thermostat or heating element.
+- If you suspect an internal component failure (e.g., heating element, thermostat) that requires technical repair.

 Prevention Tips

-- Install an insulation blanket on older water heaters located in unheated areas.
+- Install a high-quality insulation blanket on your water heater, especially for older models or those in unheated areas.

-- Insulate the first 6 feet of hot and cold water pipes connected to the water heater.
+- Insulate the first 6 feet of both hot and cold water pipes connected to the water heater with foam pipe insulation.

-- Set the thermostat to an optimal temperature (around 120°F (49°C)) to save energy and reduce heat loss.
+- Set your water heater thermostat to an optimal temperature, generally 120°F (49°C), to save energy and reduce heat loss.

 Frequently Asked Questions